Uplift » Will a Personal Injury Settlement Affect Child Support?

 Child Support and Personal Injury Settlements

-Perhaps you have just received a personal injury settlement, or maybe you are anticipating a settlement.
-If so, you could be wondering how this settlement will impact your child support payments.
+Perhaps you have just received a personal injury settlement, or maybe you are anticipating one.
+If so, you might be wondering how this settlement will impact your child support payments.

 So, settlements might change child support payments, but not in all cases.